 Christina C.: As a passionate traveler, I have been exposed to many cultures and different parts of the world.
 These experiences have shaped my views and writing style.
 Travel is definitely my “thing” and if money were no object, you’d never be able to catch up with me.

 Writing is my creative outlet.
 I get lost in the process of sharing amusing anecdotes and observations about everyday life with readers.
-I enjoy explaining things in a way the average layperson can understand, especially in the field of mental health.
+I enjoy explaining things in a way the average layperson can understand.